 The payment obligations under the TRA are obligations of Maravai LifeSciences Holdings, Inc. and not of Topco LLC.
 Although the actual timing and amount of any payments that may be made under the TRA will vary, we expect that the aggregate payments that we will be required to make to MLSH 1 and MLSH 2 will be substantial.
 Any payments made by us under the TRA will generally reduce the amount of overall cash flow that might have otherwise been available to us or to Topco LLC and, to the extent that we are unable to make payments under the TRA for any reason, the unpaid amounts will be deferred and will accrue interest until paid by us.
-We anticipate funding ordinary course payments under the TRA from cash flow from operations of Topco LLC and its subsidiaries, available cash and/or available borrowings under the New Credit Agreement.
+We anticipate funding ordinary course payments under the TRA from cash flow from operations of Topco LLC and its subsidiaries, available cash and/or available borrowings under the Credit Agreement.

-Assuming no material changes in the relevant tax law, and that we earn sufficient taxable income to realize all tax benefits that are subject to the TRA, we expect that future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units from MLSH 1 in connection with this offering to be approximately \$389.5 million and to range over the next 15 years from approximately \$3.4 million to \$29.8 million per year and decline thereafter.
-These estimates are based on the initial public offering price of \$27.00 per share of Class A common stock.
+Assuming no material changes in the relevant tax law, and that we earn sufficient taxable income to realize all tax benefits that are subject to the TRA, we expect that future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units from MLSH 1 in connection with our prior offering and subsequent exchanges and financing, to be approximately \$748.3 million and to range over the next 15 years from approximately \$34.8 million to \$63.0 million per year and decline thereafter.
 Future payments in respect of subsequent exchanges or financing would be in addition to these amounts and are expected to be substantial.
-The foregoing numbers are merely estimates and actual payments could differ materially.
+The foregoing numbers are estimates and actual payments could differ materially.
 It is possible that future transactions or events could increase or decrease the actual tax benefits realized and the corresponding TRA payments.
 There may be a material negative effect on our liquidity if, as a result of timing discrepancies or otherwise, the payments under the TRA exceed the actual benefits we realize in respect of the tax attributes subject to the TRA and/or distributions to us by Topco LLC are not sufficient to permit us to make payments under the TRA after we have paid taxes.